scil/MtHamlMore/README.md

     1. MtHaml\Snip\Environment::__construct  $options['baseIndent']
     2. MtHaml\Snip\NodeVisitor\ApplySnip::__construct

-7. SnipCaller and Snip content, PlaceHolder and Placehoder value, they are similar, so they are abstracted by FirstInterface and SecondInterface.
+7. "@snipName %h1 hello", "_ %h1 hello", "@@@ %h1 hello", there are legal.see code: MtHaml\Snip\Parser::parseSnipCaller, parsePlaceholder, parsePlaceholderValue, they all use " $this->parseStatement($buf)) "

 8. How whitespace removel (< >) work ?
 	1. hack node relation (getParent/getNextSibling/getPreviousSibling/getFirstChild/getLastChild) . maybe it's not jet mature. see : hackNodeAbstract.php, hackNestAbstract.php
 	2. how to hack MtHaml file? use composer.json classmap

+9. SnipCaller and Snip content, PlaceHolder and Placehoder value, they are abstracted by FirstInterface and SecondInterface for whitespace removel hack.